 Our multi disciplinary team of qualified therapists are highly skilled.

-Our team is headed up by our clinical lead Fiona, yet we have an extensive team of psychodynamically qualified therapists.
+Our team and all of our therapy services are headed up by our clinical lead Fiona, yet we have an extensive team of psychodynamically qualified therapists.
 All our therapists are either qualified or actively working towards a masters level in BACP accredited qualifications for child and adolescent counselling as well as being members of the BACP.

 All staff are DBS checked, insured and subject to strict clinical supervision as well as being in their own personal therapy.